Lockheed TriStar (RAF): Design and development

-The two refuelling points under the rear fuselage are painted with red stripes for guidance to the receiver aircraft.
+The two refuelling points under the rear fuselage were painted with red stripes for guidance to the receiver aircraft.

 The Royal Air Force operated nine L-1011-500 TriStars; six ex-British Airways, and three ex-Pan Am.
-The TriStars were purchased in the immediate aftermath of the Falklands War in 1982 to bolster the long range capability of the RAF in the transport and tanker roles, as the demands of refuelling Hercules supporting forces stationed in the Falklands was rapidly using up the fatigue life of the RAF's Handley Page Victor tankers.
-A requirement for at least four wide-bodied tanker / transport aircraft was drawn up.
-At the same time, British Airways wished to dispose of its Lockheed L-1011-500 aircraft, and so put in a joint bid with Marshall Aerospace of Cambridge to supply six TriStars.
+The TriStars were purchased in the immediate aftermath of the Falklands War in 1982 to bolster the long range capability of the RAF in the transport and tanker roles, as the demands of refuelling Hercules that were supporting forces stationed in the Falklands was rapidly using up the fatigue life of the RAF's Handley Page Victor tankers.
+A requirement for at least four wide-bodied tanker/transport aircraft was drawn up.
+At the same time, British Airways wished to dispose of its Lockheed L-1011-500 aircraft, so it put in a joint bid with Marshall Aerospace of Cambridge to supply six TriStars.
 The initial order for the ex-British Airways TriStars was placed on 14 December 1982; the three ex-Pan Am aircraft were purchased in 1984.
-All TriStar aircraft were operated by No. 216 Squadron, based at RAF Brize Norton.
+All Tristar aircraft were operated by No. 216 Squadron, based at RAF Brize Norton.

 Marshall Aerospace performed the conversion of the TriStars to their military roles at their facilities based at Cambridge Airport.
+The ex-British Airways aircraft had analogue autopilot systems, while the former Pan Am aircraft had digital autopilots, the difference resulting in the Pan Am aircraft being designated C2.
 The solitary C2A differed from the C2s in having some military avionics and a new interior.

 The RAF's Tristars were subject to progressive updating throughout their operating life; including the fitting of flight deck armour and Directional Infrared Counter Measures to protect against ground fire when flying into Iraq.
-The aircraft were to be fitted with an updated cockpit, but this was abandoned due to the upcoming out-of-service-date.
+The aircraft were to be fitted with an updated cockpit, but this was abandoned due to the retirement date being brought forward.

-The RAF Tristar was expected to remain in service with the RAF until the end of the 2010s, when it was scheduled to be replaced by the Airbus A330 MRTT under the Future Strategic Tanker Aircraft (FSTA) programme.
+The Tristar was expected to remain in service with the RAF until the end of the 2010s, when it was scheduled to be replaced by the Airbus A330 MRTT under the Future Strategic Tanker Aircraft (FSTA) programme.
 However, the date was brought forward to 2014 under the Strategic Defence and Security Review of 2010.
 The AirTanker consortium, led by EADS, won the FSTA contract in January 2004.
-During doubts over the FSTA programme, Marshall Aerospace offered to buy and convert some of the large number of surplus commercial TriStars as tankers, but this was rejected.
+During a period of doubts over the FSTA programme, Marshall Aerospace offered to buy and convert some of the large number of surplus commercial TriStars as tankers, but this was rejected.